-Nobody wants viruses, mold spores, or bacteria floating around aimlessly in the air they are about to breathe.
-Just picturing those nasty pollutants swimming around in our respiratory system is enough to make the most rational among us frantically seek an immediate solution.
-That’s exactly why some air purifier manufacturers include UV light in thier machines.
+Nobody wants viruses, mold spores, or bacteria floating around in the air they are about to breathe.
+Just picturing those nasty pollutants swimming around in our lungs is enough to make the most rational among us seek an immediate solution.
+That’s exactly why some air purifier manufacturers include UV light in their machines.
 After all, hospitals use UV to kill a wide variety of viruses and bacteria, right?

 What is UV Light and How Does it Kill Stuff?

 Bottom line; UV light is electromagnetic radiation.
 It’s invisible to the human eye, produced by the sun, and comes in three distinct varieties.
 UV-A, UV-B, and UV-C.

 The first, UV-A, is responsible for things like wrinkles and to a lesser extent, skin cancer.

 UV-B, however, packs a bigger punch… and is the main contributor to tanned skin, sunburns, and skin cancer.